Healthcare in Oman

 Most of Oman’s medical doctors and staff are expatriates.
 However, with the government’s policy of Omanisation, this is slowly changing, and Omani nationals are being encouraged into the medical field.

 Medical treatment in Oman can be expensive and facilities may expect payment upfront.
-Expats should ensure that they full medical insurance.
+Expats should ensure that they have full medical insurance.

 Medical facilities in Oman

-Omani nationals and those from other Arab Gulf Co-operation Council (AGCC) countries receive free medical treatment in public hospitals in Oman.
+Omani nationals and those from other Gulf Cooperation Council (GCC) countries receive free medical treatment in public hospitals in Oman.
 Expats are expected to pay, and are generally only permitted to use public hospitals in the case of an emergency, or where diagnosis or treatment of their ailment is not available in the private sector.
 Expats working in the government sector and their dependents may also receive free medical care in public hospitals.
 The most respected public hospitals in Oman include the Royal Hospital of Oman and the Sultan Qaboos University Hospital, both in Muscat.

 Expats generally prefer to use private healthcare facilities.
 There are a number of excellent private hospitals in Oman, with many of them being compared to five-star hotels in terms of services and facilities.
 The costs are comparable to this as well.
-Muscat Private Hospital is the largest private hospital in the city, and staffed by Western and Asian-trained physicians.
+Muscat Private Hospital is the largest private hospital in the city, and staffed by Western- and Asian-trained physicians.
 Starcare Hospital and Altas Hospital are two other popular private hospitals in Muscat.

-There are also private medical facilities in Oman that specialise in homeopathy, and Chinese and traditional Hindu ayurvedic medicine.
+There are also private medical facilities in Oman that specialise in homeopathy, Chinese and traditional Hindu ayurvedic medicine.

 Pharmacies and medicines in Oman